LOVING DAY CELEBRATION 2018

-On Sunday, June 11, join your friends and neighbors at the 2nd annual El Cerrito Loving Day Celebration at City Hall.
-Loving Day honors the anniversary of the US Supreme Court decision Loving v Virginia, the case that overturned the ban on interracial marriage.
-On Loving Day we celebrate multiculturalism, tolerance, and diversity in our community!
+On Wednesday, June 13, 2018, join your friends and neighbors at the 3rd annual El Cerrito Loving Day Celebration.
+Loving Day celebrates the anniversary of the US Supreme Court decision Loving v Virginia, the case that overturned the ban on interracial marriage.
+On Loving Day we celebrate multiculturalism, diversity, and families of all kinds!

 Background on Loving Day